concord-consortium/lab/readme.md

 If you maintain a fork of this project on Github, you get a Github Page for free, and the instructions below apply to you as well!

-#### Making the `server/public/` folder track the gh-pages branch
+#### Making the `public/` folder track the gh-pages branch

-If you haven't done this yet, make the `server/public` folder track the contents of the gh-pages branch.
+If you haven't done this yet, make the `public` folder track the contents of the gh-pages branch.

 **If you have a `Guard` process running make sure and stop it before continuing!**

-    # server/public/ needs to be empty for git clone to be happy:
+    # public/ needs to be empty for git clone to be happy:
-    rm -rf server/public
+    rm -rf public

     # substitute the URL for whatever fork of the Lab repository you have write access to:
-    git clone git@github.com:concord-consortium/lab.git -b gh-pages server/public
+    git clone git@github.com:concord-consortium/lab.git -b gh-pages public

-Note that `make clean` now empties the `server/public` folder in-place, leaving the Git `server/public/.git` and `server/public/jnlp` directories intact.
+Note that `make clean` now empties the `public` folder in-place, leaving the Git `public/.git` and `public/jnlp` directories intact.

 #### Pushing changes to gh-pages branch

-First, make sure your `server/public` folder tracks the gh-pages branch, as per the above.
+First, make sure your `public` folder tracks the gh-pages branch, as per the above.

 Then run the following shell command in the `script/` folder: